aspire-dashboard/website/index.md

     - text: Port 18888 has the dashboard UI.
 Navigate to http://localhost:18888 in the browser to view the dashboard.
 login:
   title: Login to dashboard
   subtitle: Data displayed in the dashboard can be sensitive.
 By default, the dashboard is secured with authentication that requires a token to login.
 The login token is printed to the container logs.
-After copying the highlighted token into the login page, select the Login button.
+After copying the highlighted token into the login page at http://localhost:18888, select the Login button.
   image: /assets/img/aspire-dashboard-container-log.png
 start:
   intro: GET STARTED